xojoyboy/REST-In-Five-Languages/src/servers/python-server/README.md

 #### Additional Notes
 <ul>
 <li> Ensure that the virtual environment is activated before running the server.</li>
 <li> The server will run on port 5002.
-You can change this if you want in the python code</li>
+You can change this if you want in the python code, please dont, there is no need</li>
 </ul>